copremesis/api_braintree/api.md

 -->

-  A dashboard built by you will provide visual/audio feedback whenever a transaction is performed you can demonstrate this with your completed script
+  I've put together dashboard to provide peers visual/audio feedback whenever a transaction is performed

+  you can demonstrate this with your completed script

+  Additionally you do not provide the code no how to perform a VOID transaction however

+  but demonstrate this using your script ... ruby  sale.rb void.rb

+  two distinct visual queues should occur with your usename ...
+  I could play with this: <https://oauth.io/> and see if that does something cool like post to a timeline or tweet actions performed on your braintree account

+  I think a GREEN bold font of the name and amount  should appear when a sale is performed as well with a -$(amount) red when a VOID is performed ...

+  The point here is that when implementing a solution for an applicaiton always focus on do and undo ...
+VOID satisfies the basic premise of this concept as the rabbit hole deepens ... you can mention time sensitive complexity with performing REFUNDS .. maybe share a story but overall just inform them that

+  also mentions rescue logic ... when working through a network connection to provide informant UX when phyical connection is severed.
-  Additionally you do not provide the code no how to perform a VOID transaction however leave some links to documentation so that the students can practice doing what we as software developers do a lot of:

-  read documentation search for existing solutions.
+  leave some links to documentation so that the students can practice doing what we as software developers do a lot of: read documentation search for existing solutions.